pyronaur/easy-photography-portfolio/readme.txt

 == Changelog ==
+= 1.3.1 =
+* As promised, a bug was introduced in 1.3.0 🐞
+* Fixed bug where portfolio would completely break down if pop-up galleries were disabled
+* Fixed bug where Admin JavaScript didn't load because it didn't exist
+* No additional bugs introduced in this version 😇

 = 1.3.0 =
 * It's finally here!
 You asked for it, and now it's here!
 Drumroll please!
 * 🥁 🥁 🥁 🥁 🥁 🍗 🥁